The Dynamics of Globular Clusters and Elliptical Galaxies

 \subsection{Anomolous groups}

+The difference in scaling relations between elliptical galaxies and globular clusters demonstrated in Figs.~\ref{fig:ellipticals} and \ref{fig:R_sigma} is well-known and documented \cite{1995ApJ...438L..29D, 2005ApJ...627..203H}.
 Dwarf elliptical galaxies (dE) have blue absolute magnitudes within the range $-18$ mag $< M_b < -14$ mag, fainter than ordinary elliptical galaxies.
 Objects with masses intermediate between massive GCs and dwarf ellipticals have masses of $\sim10^7$~M$_\odot$ and relatively compact sizes.
 They are usually referred to as Ultra Compact Dwarfs (UCDs), with sizes intermediate between elliptical galaxies and globular clusters. \cite{2008MNRAS.389.1924F} argue that most of these intermediate mass objects have similar properties to massive GCs, i.e. IMOs are essentially massive star clusters.
 The dSphs have luminosities of order $10^5-10^7$~L$_\odot$, and are characterised by their low surface brightnesses.

-In a galaxy formation theory based on the cold dark matter (DM) model, low-luminosity, low-mass galaxies such as dSphs are considered to be among the first bound luminous objects and are therefore expected to contain DM, and current data for dSph galaxies are consistent with these systems having similar DM halos, with total masses in the range $M_{vir}<10^8$~M$_{\odot}$ \citep{1993AJ....105..510M}.
+In galaxy formation theory based on the cold dark matter (CDM) model, low-luminosity, low-mass galaxies such as dSphs are considered to be among the first bound luminous objects and are therefore expected to contain DM, and current data for dSph galaxies are consistent with these systems having similar DM halos, with total masses in the range $M_{vir}<10^8$~M$_{\odot}$ \cite{1993AJ....105..510M}.
 A "discontinuity" is seen at $M_{vir}=10^8$~M$_\odot$.
-This has been interpreted as the threshold for the gas in dSphs to be blown away by successive supernovae \citep{Hirashita_1998}.
+This has been interpreted as the threshold for the gas in dSphs to be blown away by successive supernovae \cite{Hirashita_1998}.
 The large mass ratio of DM to baryonic matter is therefore reached in a low mass dSph through gas depletion.

 In contrast to the F-J diagram of Fig.~\ref{fig:ellipticals}, Fig.~\ref{fig:R_sigma} is a semi-log plot of $\log R_{1/2}$--$\sigma_o$.
 The elliptical and dwarf ellipticals galaxies now form a slowly increasing continuum over approximately two decades of $R_{1/2}$ as $\sigma_0$ increases over a range of $20\lesssim\sigma_0\gtrsim380$ km sec$^{-1}$.
 This is in marked distinction from the other groups of galaxies, where $R_{1/2}$ increases by nearly three decades while $\sigma_0$ remains low, never being $\gtrsim 70$ km sec$^{-1}$.
 This contrasting pattern is consistent with the ellipticals containing a black hole core whose mass increases as the velocity dispersion increases, compared with the remaining types of spherical or irregular galaxies which have an absent or low-mass core.